Dragon-GCS/Start/docs/reference.md

 **Arguments**:

-* `PACKAGES...`: Packages to install and record in the dependency file  [required]
+* `PACKAGES...`: Packages to install or display  [required]

 **Options**:

 * `-D, --dev`: Add packages as development dependency
-* `-d, --dependency TEXT`: Dependency file name, default is pyproject.toml (Only support toml file now).
-If file not exists, it will be created.  [default: pyproject.toml]
+* `-d, --dependency TEXT`: Dependency file name.
+If given a toml file, start will parse 'project.dependencies', else start will parse as requirements.txt.
+If toml file not exists, it will be created.
+If not given, start will find 'pyproject.toml' and 'requirements.txt'  [default: pyproject.toml]
 * `-v, --verbose`: Display install details
 * `--help`: Show this message and exit.